(Last Update: 09/24/2024)

 - Durability: A box spring can also help extend your mattress's lifespan by protecting it from wear and tear.

-Overall, a mattress with a box spring can help you get a better night's sleep and
+Overall, a mattress with a box spring can help you get a better night's sleep.

 Size and Fit: Ensure the box spring is the same size as your bed frame and mattress size.
 Misalignment can lead to discomfort and damage to your bed base and mattress.

 Quality and Construction: Look for a full mattress warranty, a sturdy frame, resilient springs, and a breathable fabric cover.
-A poorly constructed box may sag over time, compromising your comfort and mattress lifespan.
+A poorly constructed box may sag over time.

 Price and Budget: Consider your budget.
 While a good box bed can extend the life of your mattress types, it doesn't have to break the bank.
 Balance the cost with the quality and benefits it offers.